 The University reserves the right to dismiss any student or reassign or remove from housing (without refund) whose behavior is believed to be detrimental to the general welfare of the community.
-Matters of misconduct are handled by the Division of Student Affairs under the guidance of the Vice President for Student Affairs and managed by the offices of Student Engagement & Housing and Student Development & Advocacy.
+Matters of misconduct are handled by the Division of Student Affairs under the guidance of the Vice President for Student Affairs and managed by the offices of the Dean of Students, Student Engagement & Housing, Student Development & Advocacy.